otago-polytechnic-bit-courses/ID721001-mobile-application-development/lecture-notes/09-firebase-auth-email-password.md

     // Check if password is empty
     // Check if password is at least eight characters
     // Check if password and confirm password do not match
-    // If all above conditions are met, call the register function }
+    // If all above conditions are not met, call the register function }
 ```